Hamilton: The Prelude

 I could barely contain my excitement as we got to intermission.
 I opened my phone and started furiously typing all my jumbled thoughts about the show to my friends on social media.
 Here’s a slightly condensed (and cleaned up for clarity) version of what I wrote both at intermission and immediately after the show.

-Some of my posts on Facebook
+Some of my posts on Facebook were really fun

 There’s no overture, no curtain rises, Burr starts rapping the now infamous question: “How does a bastard, orphan son of whore and a Scotsman…”